Generic name: Melphalan hydrochloride

 Melphalan is the active L-isomer of the compound and was first synthesized in 1953 by Bergel and Stock; the D-isomer, known as medphalan, is less active against certain animal tumors, and the dose needed to produce effects on chromosomes is larger than that required with the L-isomer.
 The racemic (DL-) form is known as merphalan or sarcolysin.

-Melphalan Hydrochloride for Injection is supplied as a sterile, nonpyrogenic, freeze-dried powder.
-Each single-use vial contains Melphalan hydrochloride equivalent to 50 mg Melphalan and the inactive ingredient povidone 20 mg.
-Melphalan Hydrochloride for Injection is reconstituted using the sterile diluent provided.
-Each vial of sterile diluent contains sodium citrate 0.2 g, propylene glycol 6.0 mL, ethanol (96%) 0.52 mL, and Water for Injection to a total of 10 mL.
-Melphalan Hydrochloride for Injection is administered intravenously.
+Melphalan hydrochloride for injection is supplied as a sterile, nonpyrogenic, freeze-dried powder.
+Each single-dose vial contains Melphalan hydrochloride equivalent to 50 mg Melphalan and 20 mg povidone.
+Melphalan hydrochloride for injection is reconstituted using the sterile diluent provided.
+Each vial of sterile diluent contains sodium citrate 0.2 g, propylene glycol 6 mL, ethanol (96%) 0.52 mL, and water for injection to a total of 10 mL.
+Melphalan hydrochloride for injection is administered intravenously.

 Melphalan is an alkylating agent of the bischloroethylamine type.
 As a result, its cytotoxicity appears to be related to the extent of its interstrand cross-linking with DNA, probably by binding at the N7 position of guanine.
 Like other bifunctional alkylating agents, it is active against both resting and rapidly dividing tumor cells.

-The pharmacokinetics of Melphalan after IV administration has been extensively studied in adult patients.
 Following injection, drug plasma concentrations declined rapidly in a biexponential manner with distribution phase and terminal elimination phase half-lives of approximately 10 and 75 minutes, respectively.
 Estimates of average total body clearance varied among studies, but typical values of approximately 7 to 9 mL/min/kg (250 to 325 mL/min/m2) were observed.
 One study has reported that on repeat dosing of 0.5 mg/kg every 6 weeks, the clearance of Melphalan decreased from 8.1 mL/min/kg after the first course, to 5.5 mL/min/kg after the third course, but did not decrease appreciably after the third course.
-Mean (±SD) peak Melphalan plasma concentrations in myeloma patients given IV Melphalan at doses of 10 or 20 mg/m2 were 1.2 ± 0.4 and 2.8 ± 1.9 mcg/mL, respectively.
+Mean (±SD) peak Melphalan plasma concentrations in myeloma patients given intravenous Melphalan at doses of 10 or 20 mg/m2 were 1.2 ± 0.4 and 2.8 ± 1.9 mcg/mL, respectively.